esensi/model/readme.md

     // ... foo is not jugglable so this would not get executed }

+// Check if a type is castable
+// For this example juggleBar() is not a method. if ( $post->isJuggleType( 'bar' ) )
+{
+    // ... this code wouldn't get executed because bar is not a cast type }

+// Throws an exception on invalid cast type
+// It's used internally by setJugglable() to enforce valid cast types
+$post->checkJuggleType( 'bar' );

 // Disable juggling
 $post->setJuggling(false); // a value of true would enable it
 ```